mmumby/jobSearch/README.md

 # JobSearch

-A job search/skill search application created with React and Redux.
+A job search application created with React and Redux that uses the dataatwork api.
+The application allowes users to search for a job by title and get all related skills for that job.

 ### Getting Started